 From the soldiers index you can find out more about our young men and women who served in the wars.
 Read about our soldier settlers and their lives.
 Check out our writers and other personalities.

 The Green Circle Plant Nursery has re-published the beautiful 1899 Illustrated Guide to the Beaconsfield Ranges.
 It is available at local outlets.

-Do you have any relatives who lived in Upper Beaconsfield?
+Do you have information about people who lived in Upper Beaconsfield?
 Do you have any photographs of Upper Beaconsfield?
 I'd love to hear from you.
-Click on my name below to send me an email, or contact me on facebook.
-If you can't click on my name below send an email to info at the domain this website is on.
+Click on my name in the footer to send me an email, or contact me on facebook.